The New Way to

-In circumstances where an ingrown toenail has been present for a long period of time can cause excess tissue that bleeds easily and appears red, this is know as hypergranulation caused due to an over reaction to the irritation and / or infection.
-If this is the case the it will be removed during the operatio
+In circumstances where an ingrown toenail has been present for a long period, excess tissue that bleeds easily and appears red can build up.
+This is known as hypergranulation and is due to an overreaction to the irritation and/or infection.
+Hypergranulation tissue can be removed during the operation.

 - Eradication of pain

 Nail surgery operations are believed to be a complicated procedure.
 However, this is often not the case.
 It’s a routine procedure that our expert podiatrists carry out and perform at any of our clinics.
 We perform two types of surgery: partial nail avulsion, where we remove one or both sides of the affected nail, or a total nail avulsion, where the entire nail is removed.